alekratz/lisplike/README.md

 * Header generation.
 This either need to happen (a) by default or (b) by adding an option for it to be generated at compile-time.
 * Obligatory support for Window$.
 I don't have immediate access to a Windows box, so I can't verify anything I'm writing is correct.
 * Moving over to some autobuild system.
 If we want Windows support, it will likely have to be CMake.
+* Move the code generation to a more friendly design pattern, rather than being hard-coded to C++.

 License
 =